Laboratory for arterial hypertension and hypertensive end-organ damage

 Figure 1: Our current concept explaining arterial hypertension (from Hengel et al. 2022).
 We call it a modified mosaic theory putting inflammation and salt in the center.

-Figure 3: The pathogensis of renal injury in so called malignannt nephrosclerosis is not understood.
+Figure 3: The pathogenesis of renal injury in so-called malignant nephrosclerosis is not understood.
 It is a form of thrombotic microangiopathy defined by progressive narrowing of interlobular arterial branches and afferent arterioles with intima fibrosis and onion-like appearance of intimal scarring as shown below (histology provided by T. Wiech).

 ©Ulrich Wenzel